 Endodontics (Root Canals)

-Root canal therapy for the Palm Harbor, East Lake and Trinity area
+Root canal therapy for the Palm Harbor, New Port Richey and Trinity area

-When decay or damage to a tooth goes beyond the outer part (known as the enamel), to cause infection or inflammation of the inner part (comprised of nerve tissue and blood vessels known as the pulp), a patient may require a procedure known as a root canal.
+root canal therapy with a Trinity dentist Clearwater FLWhen decay or damage to a tooth goes beyond the outer part (known as the enamel) to cause infection or inflammation of the inner part (comprised of nerve tissue and blood vessels known as the pulp), a patient may require a procedure known as a root canal.

-The Trinity and Palm Harbor dentists of Prestige Dentistry have the experience and expertise to perform most endodontic treatments (root canals).
+The Trinity and Palm Harbor dentists of Prestige Dentistry have the experience and skill to perform most endodontic treatments (root canals).

 Root Canals: Not Scary Anymore